pratha19/NYC_taxi_trip_duration/README.md

 6. Preparing data for modeling
 7. Building and tuning ML models
 8. Comparing the different models
-9. Conclusion and futrue work
+9. Conclusion and future work